Skip to main content

 The other day, my husband and I were discussing diseases and situations in life, that to me were not worth allowing a living experience through.
 I have few regrets.
 Yet, many lessons gained from following through and doing what others, society, the law would expect me to do, to a point.
 I’ve come to a crossroads, which I can say that intersection I’ve arrived at a long time ago.
 And that is where my regrets are.
 Long ago and far away.
 Yet, close to my Soul.

 My regrets were, when my mother did not want me to injure a rapist we knew about.
-Yes, I was young.
+Yes, I was a child.
 I knew I could take the matter into my own hands and finish the job, so no young girl would be wrecked, to a life of emotional turmoil affecting her in every way.
 I’ve watched people deteriorate from the evils of rape, molestation, whatever you want to call that invasion.

 Deep down back then, I didn’t care if I was caught, because you see, I knew the girls he effected.
 It has been my battle.
-I refrained from harming him, because it’s not just against what we ‘think’ is against our Divine law.
+I refrained from harming him, because it was not just against what we ‘think’ is against our Divine law.
 However, I refrained because my Mother said not to harm.
 She was a fragile person, who had her robust moments.
 There were those moments she felt good about herself.
-But the diseases that devoured her, were there because of the rapes.
+But the diseases that devoured her, were there mostly because of the rapes.
 And no not just one, but multiple rapes as a child.
 I knew this by age eleven.
 I wanted to heal her.
 I knew I could not.
 God reminded me over and over again, that it was not my job to mend her.
-Yet, one job I know was to defend her and others and that I will do to my death, even if it causes my death.
+Yet, one job I knew was to defend her and others and that I will do to my death, even if it causes my death.
 Which it just might.
 And if I don’t stand up, I defy the very thing that created me.
 I defy my Soul.

 In our court system which I have experienced personally as an adult, and I watched as a child in my teenage years then out of curiosity.
 I’d sit there and watch for an hour or so, when police officers didn’t have the time that night to answer my questions on crime.
 I’d go upstairs to Judge Stephen Muller’s courtroom and sit and listen to people testifying and hear his rulings.

 The difference was the physical damage was more than we knew at first; and then I was shunned, by most, including family.
 Imagine that?
 There was no dignity.
 There was no recompense.
-There is no real standard for a girl or a woman of rape.
+There was no real standard for a girl or a woman of rape.
 I’m not here to caress a man’s ego.
 For this is not about an injured man or injured men.
 I’m done with that notion.
 I’m hardened and grateful that I am.

-The physical scars and pain are somewhat better.
+The physical scars and pain have become somewhat better.
 I hide much.
 I drive my body hard.
-I do that to shove the evil of the attack and sexual assault back in the faces of justice and the men who play these games.
+I do that to shove the evil of the attack and sexual assault back in the faces of justice and the men who play those games.
 And to a society who heard me and did nothing.
 Rape and incidences of rape and other violent acts against women are on the rise.
 There are men who do want to keep women down.
 And if you don’t believe that; you haven’t really read the Bible.
 Rape is rape.
 Rape is murder.
 Rape is not meant for procreation.
 Rape is about power. ---Jody-Lynn Reicher

 https://www.amazon.com/Jody-Lynn-Reicher/e/B00R3VUZ18/ref=sr_ntt_srch_lnk_10?qid=1418802234&sr=1-10